-PAAC is a community for socially, politically, and theologically progressive Asian American and Asian diaspora Christians (of East, Southeast, South, and West Asian descent, as well as Pacific Islanders, Native Hawaiians, and mixed-race individuals) to support each other and discuss faith, identity, and current events.
-It is an LGBT-affirming, feminist, justice-oriented, anti-racist, pro-immigrant, anti-ableist space that holds a wide range of theologies.
+PAAC is a community for socially, politically, and theologically progressive Asian/Pacific Islander/Desi American and diaspora Christians.
+It has two primary aims: to provide connection and support for a group of people who are often isolated in their local contexts, and to provide education and resources for people to grow in their understanding of faith, identity, and justice.
+It is an LGBTQ-affirming, feminist, justice-oriented, anti-racist, pro-immigrant, anti-ableist space that holds a wide range of theologies.

 The PAAC Facebook group was created by Lydia Shiu, then a pastor in San Francisco, who was looking for a place to foster conversations among progressive Asian American Christians.
 Meanwhile, Liz Lin, a writer and educator just outside San Francisco, was working on a piece about how lonely it is to be a progressive Asian American Christian.
 In September 2016, Lydia and Liz had a fortuitous meeting in which they shared what they were doing — to the other’s surprise!
 Liz put a link to Lydia’s group at the end of her piece as a way for people who resonated with it to find like-minded folks.

 Liz posted her piece on The Salt Collective on December 22, 2016.
 Within 24 hours, 300 people had joined the Facebook group; in less than three weeks, the group had 1000 members.
 Currently, the group has 6000+ members all over the country and the world, with lively discussions about faith, identity, and politics.